Common questions

 The Trusts overarching aim is to buy shares in Celtic Plc.
 All monies we collect via subscriptions or donations are used to that effect.
 The shares are held in Trust on behalf of the membership, and we use the voting powers that ownership of the shares give us to support our members’ aims (agreed at General meetings).

-Aside from modest running expenses, all of our members’ money goes to purchase of those shares.
+Aside from modest running expenses and occasional small contributions to fan campaigns with the agreement of our members, all subscriptions go to purchase shares.
 Officers of the Trust, and the Trustees themselves volunteer their time, and are not remunerated for any of the work they do on behalf of the Trust.
 This keeps our expenses to a minimum.
-Of course, our audited accounts are available to members on request, and will be published before each Annual General Meeting.
+Of course, our audited accounts are available to members on request and are published before each Annual General Meeting.

 What are the benefits to me of being a member?